Miscarriage & Loss Resources

 Body Image after Miscarriage (coming soon)

-Mental Health after Miscarriage and Loss (coming soon)
+Mental Health after Miscarriage and Loss — Imperial College of London

 Creating a Care Package for a Friend After Miscarriage — Simple, thoughtful gift ideas to create your own care package and let your friend know you’re thinking of her.